Collective Outlier Detection and Enumeration with Conformalized Closed Testing: Methodology

-is the \textit{locally most powerful invariant} (LMPI) test of $H_0:\theta = 0$, i.e., it is invariant under the group of continuous and strictly increasing transformations of the scores. \cite{shiraishi1985local} extended the result by \cite{lehmann53power} and proved that the locally most powerful rank test for testing $H_0$ given any continuous distribution function $G$ is the one in Equation~\eqref{eq:generalized-WMW-test}.
+is the classical WMW statistic.
+The corresponding test is therefore equivalent to the WMW test, since the multiplicative constant can be ignored. \cite{lehmann53power} proved that in the mixture model $Y_i \sim (1-\theta)F + \theta F^{2}$, the WMW test is the LMPR test of $H_0:\theta = 0$, i.e.~it is most powerful within the class of all rank tests at level $\alpha$ uniformly in a small neighbourhood of 0. \cite{shiraishi1985local} extended the result by \cite{lehmann53power} and proved that the LMPR test for $H_0$ given any continuous density function $g$ is the one in Equation~\eqref{eq:generalized-WMW-test}; see Theorem~\ref{thm:LMPI} in Appendix~\ref*{app:local-shirashi}.